Alfombruh/matrix/README.md

 - Clone: This will come in handy.
 You can also write this on top of the struct <code>#[derive(Clone)]</code> in order to have the compiler provide you a basic a clone implementation.</br>

 # ex00 - Add, Subtract and Scale<a name="ex00"></a>
 Basic operations with vectors are pretty easy, you can probably guess how they are done.
-But lets get into them, to really understand how to perform these operations.</br>
+But lets get into them, to really understand how to perform these operations.</br></br>
+On a quick note, in order to operate with vectors they have to be in the same vectorial space.
+So you cannot add or subtract a 3D vector from a 2D vector.</br>Although you can think of a $N$ dimensional vector as a $M$ dimensional vector with a value $0$ in the other dimensions, where $N < M$.</br>
+For example a 2D vector $\overline{u}_{2}=(2,3)$ can be understood as a 3D vector $\overline{u}_{3}=(2,3, 0)$.
+This can only be done from less to more dimensions and not the other way as you'd be losing information.</br>
 ## Adding and Subtracting two vectors<a name="vectoraddsub"></a>
 Lets declare two generic vectors  $\overline{u}=(u_{x}, u_{y}, u_{z})$ & $\overline{v}=(v_{x}, v_{y}, v_{z})$</br>
 Adding them would be as easy as adding each $\overline{u}$ component with each $\overline{v}$ componet.
 It would be something like this:</br>